RenCloud/InformatiCup2017/source/introduction.rst

 We added also some of the hyperparameters to the observed variables.
 So we could directly link the loss to the corresponding hyperparameters.
-As we can see as the training starts the loss is jumping up and down but the trend is a decreasing loss.
+As we can see when the training starts the loss is jumping up and down but the trend is a decreasing loss.
 After some time the loss is stabilized.
 Even an increasing Gibbs sampling rate can't change that.
 Two other important graphs are the maximal and minimal weights.
-As the training progresses the absolut value of the maximal and the minimal weight are getting higher.
+As the training progresses the absolute value of the maximal and the minimal weight are getting higher.
 That isn't a development we want.
 Optimally the weights should always stay between -1 and 1.
-One explanation could be that we are overtraining because your loss is stuck but we keep training.
-That forces some weights to become extremly big or small.
-Even the weight decay regulization can't stop that.
+One explanation could be that we are overtraining because our loss is stuck but we keep training.
+That forces some weights to become extremely big or small.
+Even the weight decay regulation can't stop that.

-In the next image is one of the RMBs computationgraphs visualized by Tensorboard:
+In the next image is one of the RMB's computationgraphs visualized by Tensorboard:

 .. image:: RBM_pretraining_learning_MNIST.png

-This is the main part of the learning precedure from our RBM.
+This is the main part of the learning procedure of our RBM.
 As you can see the x-input and the weights and biases perform a Gibbs sampling step.
-The inforamtion on how is currently hidden to make the presentation easier to understand.
+The information on how the function works is currently hidden to make the presentation easier to understand.
 With the first sampling step the positive association can be calculated.
 And the value is later used to calculate delta.
 The thicker the line the more data is flowing between the nodes.

-To create our own visualizations in Tensorflow we need to tell Tensorflow which information are importan.
+To create our own visualizations in Tensorflow we need to tell Tensorflow which information are important.
 In the following code block are the summary_nodes we used to create these graphs.::

     with tf.name_scope('summaries'):